 After you import a CAD file, following these steps can help you make sure the CAD file is ready for modeling.
 These steps assume that you don’t create a 3D model directly from the CAD geometry, but instead, use the CAD geometry as a reference for creating a SketchUp model.

 Tip: Why use the CAD file as a reference?
 The main reason is because CAD geometry is often way too complicated to create a useful SketchUp model.
 When in doubt, re-creating the model with SketchUp's native drawing tools typically produces better and more consistent results than trying to manipulate the imported CAD geometry.
 Also, imported CAD geometry is likely full of gaps that need to be closed to create faces.
 If you’ve imported a floor plan, for example, drawing over a floor plan to create a new model is easier than hunting and pecking to find and fix all those gaps.
 If you need to use your CAD geometry, however, check out the Edge Tools 2 extension by user ThomThom.
 This extension can clean up terrain and CAD files for you by simplifying curves and closing gaps.
-To install the extension, select Window > Extensions Warehouse, search for the extension by name, click the Download button (if needed), and click the Install button.
+For details about intalling extensions, see Adding Extensions to SketchUp

 Here’s a recommended workflow for getting an imported CAD file ready for modeling in SketchUp: